tyowk/aoi.mysql/README.md

+> [!warning]
+> Some custom function is currently not working.
+Will be fixed soon!

 # aoijs.mysql

 aoijs.mysql makes it effortless to connect your aoi.js Discord bot to a MySQL database.
 Leveraging the power of mysql2, you get fast and reliable database operations, perfectly suited for any aoi.js bot project.</p>